dgeb/json-api/format/index.md

 `comments` in the response (although comments will obviously need to be queried in order to fulfill the request for their authors).

-Multiple linked documents could be requested in a comma-separated list:
+Multiple linked resources could be requested in a comma-separated list:

 ```text
 GET /posts/1?include=author,comments,comments.author